Spherical Principal Curves: Proposed Principal Curves

-However, unlike $\mathbb{R}^p$, it is not easy to define addition on a sphere.
-Thus, it is necessary to redefine some concepts, such as addition and perturbation, in order to extend the properties of the principal curves on Euclidean space to a spherical surface.
-We conversely consider $f+g\ ( {:=}h)$ firstly, instead of $g$.
-Specifically, let $f$ and $h$ be infinitely differentiable smooth curves on a sphere that are parameterized with $\lambda \in [0, 1]$.
-From these assumptions, we define the perturbation $f + \epsilon g$ shown in Figure~\ref{fig5} as follows: \begin{definition} $\epsilon$-internal division of the geodesic from $a$ to $b$ means a point that contracts by $\epsilon$ times along the geodesic from $a$ to $b$, that is, $\epsilon\cdot d_{Geo}(a,b) = d_{Geo}\big(a,\epsilon-internal\ division\big).$ \end{definition}
+However, since spheres are not vector spaces such as $\mathbb{R}^d$, additions are not directly defined on spheres.
+Thus, it is necessary to redefine some concepts, such as addition and perturbation, in order to extend the properties of the principal curves in Euclidean space to spheres.
+To this end, we conversely consider $f+g$ instead of $g$.
+Specifically, let $f$ and $f+g$ be smooth curves on $d$-sphere parameterized with $\lambda \in [0,\, 1]$.
+Then, we define $f+\epsilon g$ in a pointwise sense as follows.